 Here are five reasons the Uluru climb is now a thing of the past…

 1. Would you climb a church?

-Bottom line: The traditional owners ask that you don’t climb but the act is still technically legal until October 26 2019.
+Bottom line: The traditional owners ask that in the mean time you don’t climb but the act is still technically legal until October 26 2019.
 The Anangu consider Uluru an intensely spiritual place, an area where their Tjukurpa (creation stories), which govern their ceremonies, art and rules for living, converge.

 The Rock is said to be spiritually significant because it was a traditional route of their ancestral Mala men.
 UNESCO has acknowledged this ‘cultural landscape’ by deeming it a World Heritage area so it’s hard to argue.

 Would you climb over a church or wander through someone’s backyard without permission?

 The central Australian deserts and Uluru itself may seem outback tough, but the semi-arid ecosystem is actually quite fragile, as can be seen by the erosion along the historic climbing route, known as the Scar of Uluru.
 The wearing away of the sandstone is a very real issue.

 There are no toilet facilities on top of Uluru, so when nature inevitably calls the climbers use it as a loo, highlighted by media reports of tourists treating Uluru as a toilet.